sgibson91/.github/CONTRIBUTING.md

 ### :sparkles: Requesting Features

 If there was something extra you'd like to see added, please check that the feature hasn't already been requested in the project's issue tracker.
-Feature requests should have the enhancement label.
+Feature requests should have the "enhancement" label.
 Please also check the closed issues to make sure the feature has not already been requested but the project maintainers decided against developing it.

 If you find an open issue describing the feature you wish for, you can "+1" the issue by giving a thumbs up reaction on the **top comment of the issue**.